When people think about survival tools, chemicals are usually not one of the first things that come to mind. Potassium permanganate should though.

 Also known as KMnO4, Condy’s Crystals and permanganate of potash, Potassium permanganate is a jack of all survival trades.
 When it comes to survival, the more you know, the more you can do with less.
 Like wilderness medicine, it also often becomes about improvising with less than ideal tools.

 I first learned about the usefulness of this chemical while watching a Survivor Man episode titled Sonoran Desert.
 In the Sonoran Desert episode (Season 1 Episode 2), Les Stroud demonstrates how mixing Potassium permanganate and glycerin will start a chemical fire.
 Intrigued, I did some digging.

 Turns out it’s not just good for making fires.
-It’s also good for:
+Here are the 7 best uses: